Genshii8/skyhold.gg/pages-markdown/arms/What's New - Arms Warriors in BfA.md

 <br>
 - [Test of Might](http://bfa.wowhead.com/spell=275529/test-of-might) - When [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) expires, your Strength is increased by 9 for every 10 Rage you spent during [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash).
 Lasts 12 sec.

+##Where Legion fell short

+BfA Arms Rotation is very similar to Legion Arms.
+The rework has addressed a few of the design issues Arms had in Legion - for example, the [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) window having such a high uptime meant it didn't work as a "window of opportunity".
+There wasn't any room to play around the debuff as procs were too frequent and random, so you couldn't prepare for it.
+This was also an issue combined with the massive amount of synergy between [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash), [Precise Strikes](http://www.wowhead.com/spell=248579/precise-strikes) and [Shattered Defenses](http://www.wowhead.com/spell=248580/shattered-defenses).
+When you experienced the lower end of RNG, your damage plummeted, because all your synergy and damage was loaded into this one big thing.
+There wasn't any "skill" in regards to the procs, just how lucky you are.

+There was a slight rework in 7.1.5 which helped with [Colossus Smash]( [Colossus Smash](http://www.wowhead.com/spell=167105/colossus-smash)) and the damage loaded into it.
+But that was mostly a band-aid to help the spec until a full expansion rework.
+Legion Arms is fine, but it could definitely use a refresh.

+## Where Battle for Azeroth picks up the slack

+Battle for Azeroth picks up where Legion fell short mostly with [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash).
+Being a cooldown that can't reset was the best way to fix the problem.
+It now feels like a "window of opportunity."
+You can play around the debuff since it's a consistent 45s cd, and 10s uptime.
+Now another issue that was fixed was all the synergy with [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash).
+The traits were moved/removed from the game.
+And the one that remains ([Shattered Defenses](http://www.wowhead.com/spell=248580/shattered-defenses)) is nearly not as impactful as it once was

 #Overview

-## Core gameplay

-Like mentioned at the beginning, Arms in BfA feels very similar to Arms in Legion.
-[Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) being our cooldown is the best thing they could've done for the ability.
-Not relying on a debuff to deal any sort of damage feels so much better.
-Target switching is easier, more consistent damage and less frustrating when you go quite a while without procs.
-Having the [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) debuff be a 100% uptime with [Titanic Might](http://bfa.wowhead.com/spell=202612/titanic-might) made it pretty boring, it was quite the band-aid talent.
 [Shattered Defenses](http://www.wowhead.com/spell=248580/shattered-defenses) was moved into [Overpower](http://bfa.wowhead.com/spell=7384/overpower), increases [Mortal Strike](http://bfa.wowhead.com/spell=12294/mortal-strike) damage, free to cast and resets through [Tactician](http://bfa.wowhead.com/spell=184783/tactician).
 But it's nearly not as impactful.
+The rotation is basically the same.
+Keeping  [Mortal Strike](http://bfa.wowhead.com/spell=12294/mortal-strike) on CD, spending  [Overpower](http://bfa.wowhead.com/spell=7384/overpower) procs and using [Slam](http://www.wowhead.com/spell=1464/slam)/[Whirlwind](http://www.wowhead.com/spell=1680/whirlwind) (with [Fervor of Battle](http://bfa.wowhead.com/spell=202316/fervor-of-battle))with as a filler.
+[Deep Wounds](http://bfa.wowhead.com/spell=262111/mastery-deep-wounds) has little effect on the rotation at all.

+Our cooldown, [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) is quite simple to maximize.
+Fit as many hard hitting GCD's into the window as possible.
+Such as [Mortal Strike](http://bfa.wowhead.com/spell=12294/mortal-strike), [Execute](http://bfa.wowhead.com/spell=163201/execute) and [Overpower](http://bfa.wowhead.com/spell=7384/overpower).

-The rotation is a bit slower, especially with [Fervor of Battle](http://bfa.wowhead.com/spell=202316/fervor-of-battle).
+The whole rotation is a bit slower.
 You get less rage per auto, [Opportunity Strikes](http://www.wowhead.com/spell=203179/opportunity-strikes) is gone, [Archavon's Heavy Hand](http://www.wowhead.com/item=137060/archavons-heavy-hand) is gone, [Dauntless](http://www.wowhead.com/spell=202297/dauntless) is gone and [Mortal Strike](http://bfa.wowhead.com/spell=12294/mortal-strike) costs 10 more rage.
-You're going to be spending more time sitting on a GCD or two to keep on CD.
+You're going to be spending more time sitting on a GCD or two to keep [Mortal Strike](http://bfa.wowhead.com/spell=12294/mortal-strike) on CD.

 But there are ways to combat this such as [Charge](http://www.wowhead.com/spell=100/charge) and [Bladestorming](http://bfa.wowhead.com/spell=227847/bladestorm).
 However, the higher [Tactician](http://bfa.wowhead.com/spell=184783/tactician) proc chance helps fill globals.